 I wasn’t driving at the time of the alleged offence, but I was the owner, keeper or hirer of the vehicle.

 Thank you.
 You can tell us who the driver was by completing Section B and C on the back of the NIP, or by using our online form.

 If you decide to complete the form, please return it to:

 Click 'Start' below to complete a quick and simple form.

 You'll be able to download a copy of your report for your own records.

 You'll need the following:

-the 16 digit reference number from the top of the notice / letter
+- the 16 digit reference number on the top of your notice / letter

 Please note: it's an offence to knowingly and wilfully provide a false statement under Section 5 of the Perjury Act.
 This and offences of perverting the course of justice can both incur imprisonment and/or a fine.